‘I like being at the top of my game’: Paul Nicholls trains a record 13th King George VI winner

-The incredibly exciting prospect Bravemansgame came out on top in the Ladbrokes King George VI Chase at Kempton today (26 December).
-Here is the full King George VI result from the 2022 renewal of the race.
+The incredibly exciting prospect Bravemansgame came out on top in the Ladbrokes King George VI results at Kempton today (26 December 2022).

-Bravemansgame, who was ridden by Harry Cobden and trained by Paul Nicholls, went off at a price of 11/4 as second favourite to L’Homme Presse, to win comfortably by 14 lengths (pictured in orange colours).
+Bravemansgame, ridden by Harry Cobden and trained by Paul Nicholls, went off at a price of 11/4 as second favourite to L’Homme Presse, to win comfortably by 14 lengths.

-“This horse has now got a way of going where I can get into the race with him behind the bridle – he used to be too keen,” explained 23-year-old Harry, for whom this was a second King George VI victory, following his first in 2018 aboard Clan Des Obeaux, when speaking to ITV Racing.
+“This horse has now got a way of going where I can get into the race with him behind the bridle – he used to be too keen,” explained 23-year-old Harry, for whom this was a second King George VI victory, when speaking to ITV Racing.
 “I’ve worked out how to ride him, Paul has got spot him on.
 He’s a very good horse and every bit as much of a stayer as I thought he was going to be.
 This is a great day.

 “It means a lot.
-The last one I won was in 2018 and I definitely didn’t appreciate it as much as I should have done.
-It sounds a bit silly but now I’m 23 I appreciate these big days as they don’t come around that often.”
+The last one I won was in 2018 [on Clan Des Obeaux] and I definitely didn’t appreciate it as much as I should have done.
+It sounds a bit silly but now I’m 23, I appreciate these big days as they don’t come around that often.”

 Harry expanded on the plans for Bravemansgame, a seven-year-old, who is owned by John Dance and Bryan Drew.